 Solid-State Drive vs. Traditional Hard Drive

-Over the years the price of solid-state drives have come down, making them much more an affordable component to a dedicated server.
-Currently, all of Hivelocity’s new dedicated servers include an SSD with our base configuration with 15+ additional drive options available including the lastest NVMe or PCIe SSDs which offer up to 10X the speed of our standard data center grade SSDs.
+Over the years the price of solid-state drives has come down, making them a much more affordable component to dedicated servers.
+Currently, all of Hivelocity’s new dedicated servers include an SSD with our base configuration with 15+ additional drive options available including the latest NVMe or PCIe SSDs which offer up to 10X the speed of our standard data center grade SSDs.

 Server Grade Hardware vs. Consumer Grade Hardware

-Does your company have a staff of IT workers who can monitor the availability of your dedicated server, install software updates and check for unauthorized access attempts?
+Does your company have a staff of IT workers who can monitor the availability of your dedicated servers, install software updates, and check for unauthorized access attempts?
 If you have an IT staff, an unmanaged server is the cheapest dedicated server option.
-If you don't have an IT staff, your best bet is to choose dedicated server management.
-Although it'll increase your dedicated server price slightly, it'll also eliminate much of the effort required to keep your server in top form.
+If you don’t have IT staff, your best bet is to choose a managed dedicated server.
+Although it’ll increase your dedicated server price slightly, it’ll also eliminate much of the effort required to keep your server in top form.

 Data Center Location

 Many hosting companies offer dedicated servers in data centers around the world.
-It can be beneficial to lease a server in a data center that's close to your customers.
-Close proximity helps to ensure that your website's users will enjoy the best possible performance.
-The location of the data center can affect the cost of a dedicated server, though, due to a variety of variables.
-Real estate can be a premium is some markets, so a dedicated server hosted in New York City for instance will likely be offered at a higher price point than a server located where land and power is less expensive.
+It can be beneficial to lease a server in a data center that’s close to your customers.
+Close proximity helps to ensure that your website’s users will enjoy the best possible performance.
+The location of the data center can affect the cost of dedicated servers, though, due to a variety of variables.
+Real estate can be a premium is some markets, so a dedicated server hosted in New York City, for instance, will likely be offered at a higher price point than a server located where land and power is less expensive.